Kenya

 Economic Impact

-About 37% of Kenya's exports to the European market are eligible for GSP preferences.
+Share of Kenya's exports to the EU that were eligible for GSP preferences in 2023.

 Preference utilisation and export diversification